-Spending $10 for a soil test report is a good investment.
-When you send the soil sample, you can tell them you will be planting fruit trees or berry bushes, and the report will tell you exactly what nutrients you will need to add for the best health of your plants and how much you should add.
+Spending $10-20 for a soil test report is a good investment.
+When you send the soil sample, you can tell them you will be planting fruit trees or berry bushes.
+Most labs’ reports will tell you exactly what nutrients you will need to add for the best health of your plants, and how much you should add.

 I once tried blocking quack grass with 2 layers of cardboard topped with 4 inches of coarse sawdust, and the grass grew right through it within 3 months.
 I’ve seen these rhizomes pierce through a full-grown potato and heavy 6-mil black plastic, and grow up through 8 inches of soil in a raised bed.